GoTolstoy/tolstoy-toly-kb/products/play/product/analytics/tracking-monthly-unique-views-for-the-pro-plan.md

-## Determining If Your Views Have Exceeded the Monthly Unique Views for the Pro Plan
+## Tracking Monthly Unique Views for the Pro Plan

 There are two ways to track your unique impressions: